New media

-New media is described as communication technologies that enable or enhance interaction between users as well as interaction between users and content.
+New media are communication technologies that enable or enhance interaction between users, as well as interaction between users and content.
 In the middle of the 1990s, the phrase "new media" became widely used as part of a sales pitch for the influx of interactive CD-ROMs for entertainment and education.
 The new media technologies, sometimes known as Web 2.0, include a wide range of web-related communication tools such as blogs, wikis, online social networking, virtual worlds, and other social media platforms.